cryancaire/live-tweets-ccgaming/README.md

 4. Start the code by typing `npm run dev` in a terminal in the same directory.

 5. Add the browser source to your streaming software.
-URL = localhost:1234
+URL is `localhost:1234`

-6. (Optional) Customize the css in public/css/style.css to your liking!
+6. (Optional) Customize the css in `public/css/style.css` to your liking!

 That should be it!
 Feel free to ask questions!